romil07/nodejsdocker/README.md

     - [Pipeline](https://docs.microsoft.com/en-us/python/api/azureml-pipeline-core/azureml.pipeline.core.pipeline%28class%29?view=azure-ml-py) or
     - [AutoMLConfig](https://docs.microsoft.com/en-us/python/api/azureml-train-automl-client/azureml.train.automl.automlconfig.automlconfig?view=azure-ml-py)

-    If you want to change the default values for the python script, you can specify it with the `runconfig_python_file` and `runconfig_python_function_name` parameters.

 | Parameter Name        | Required | Allowed Values           | Default    | Description |
 | --------------------- | -------- | ------------------------ | ---------- | ----------- |
 | runconfig_python_file |          | str                      | `"code/train/run_config.py"`      | Path to the python script in your repository  in which you define your run and return an Estimator, Pipeline, AutoMLConfig or ScriptRunConfig object. |
 | runconfig_python_function_name |          | str                      | `"main"`              | The name of the function in your python script in your repository in which you define your run and return an Estimator, Pipeline, AutoMLConfig or ScriptRunConfig object.
 The function gets the workspace object passed as an argument. |

-- For a runconfig YAML file (default `"code/train/run_config.yml"`), which describes your Azure Machine Learning Script Run that you want to submit.
+- Using a runconfig YAML file (default `"code/train/run_config.yml"`), which describes your Azure Machine Learning Script Run that you want to submit.
 You can change the default value with the `runconfig_yaml_file` parameter.

 | Parameter Name        | Required | Allowed Values           | Default    | Description |
 | --------------------- | -------- | ------------------------ | ---------- | ----------- |
 | runconfig_yaml_file   |          | str                      | `"code/train/run_config.yml"`      | The name of your runconfig YAML file. |

-- For a Pipeline YAML file (default `"code/train/pipeline.yml"`), which describes your Azure Machine Learning Pipeline that you want to submit.
+- Using a Pipeline YAML file (default `"code/train/pipeline.yml"`), which describes your Azure Machine Learning Pipeline that you want to submit.
 You can change the default value with the `pipeline_yaml_file` parameter.

 | Parameter Name        | Required | Allowed Values           | Default    | Description |
 | --------------------- | -------- | ------------------------ | ---------- | ----------- |